Our History A simple bet

 During a brewing industry trade show they talked to ATF representatives.
 Everyone working the ATF booth had a friend that had the celiac condition and wanted to help create a beer for them.
 The brothers were told to write a “Statement of Process” explaining what the brewery wanted to do and mail it to the lead official in the booth.
 Russ wrote the letter, sent it to the ATF, and six weeks later the new category of beer was approved and the brewery created New Grist.

-New Grist, the country’s first government allowed gluten-free beer, was first brewed on July 5, 1996 and is made from only water, rice, sorghum, hops, and gluten-free yeast grown on molasses.
+New Grist, the country’s first government allowed gluten-free beer, was first brewed in 2005 and is made from only water, rice, sorghum, hops, and gluten-free yeast grown on molasses.